gkz/LiveScript-style-guide/README.md

 ### Line End

-You could technically end your lines with semicolons.
-Don't.
+Don't end your lines with semicolons.
 Just use a newline.
 Only use semicolons to separate multiple statements on a single line.

 ### Statements per Line

-Only have one statement per line, except if you have a series of very simple variable initializations, in which case separate using a semicolon.
+Only have one statement per line.

-    x = 0; y = 1
+    x = 0
     x + y

 ### Alignment